f3d-app/f3d/doc/dev/06-TOOLING.md

 Please note the search bar is not working locally, this is expected.

-## How to update the doc using latest master
+## How to generate the doc for latest master

 1. Generate and run as described above
 2. Select master: `export F3D_TAG=master`